 Consider, for instance, a construction company that is doing work for a home owner intending to sell their property.
 The cost of the work is sizeable, approximately $50,000.
 The homeowner indicates that the construction company will receive payment from the proceeds of the home.
 This understanding is memorialized in a construction agreement.
 The construction company would be foolish to accept the terms of this agreement without securing the $50,000 it is promised.
 Otherwise, enforcing its right to payment may involve costly litigation and any judgment may be subject to discharge in bankruptcy.
 What the construction company should do is have a mortgage that secures its interest against the home drafted and recorded with the local Recorder of Deeds.
 That way, if the owner decided to change their mind on paying their obligation, they would be unable to deliver a clear title to any seller.
 The loan will appear on any title searches, and most buyers will not stick around long enough to see if the title can be cleared.

 This is one example of how a mortgage can be a tool for any sized business.
 The attorneys at Rick Stock Law have years of experience in this and related matters.
-Please call today at 484-272-5133 or send us an email through our online contact form.
+Please call today at 484-272-5133, use our online contact form or use our Fast Pass link to schedule a consultation and be contacted within one business day.

 The primary limitation relates to the “priority” of a mortgage.
 A “purchase money mortgage” meaning a mortgage associated with monies used to purchase a home, is first in priority.